tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 - [Contributors](#contributors)

 ## Background
 Invisible Internet Project (I2P), Tor and Virtual Private Networks (VPNs) are well-known anonymity networks.
-Most people use them as a way to securely and privately browse the Internet inspite of their varied use cases.
-These networks have very similar characteristics but also have important differentiators in the ways that they work and anonymise the internet traffic of users.
+They are all designed in different ways and for specific uses though most people use them with the intent of privately browsing the internet.
+In their functions, these networks have very similar characteristics but also have important differentiators in the how they work to anonymise and secure the internet traffic of users.

-In this report, we'll examine what the I2P network is, the paradigms of how it works, its security infrastructure and its usefulness in the blockchain domain.
+In this report, we'll examine what the I2P network is, the paradigms of how it works, its security infrastructure and its potential or known use-cases in the blockchain domain.

 ## Introduction to I2P Network

 ### What is I2P?
 I2P (known as the Invisible Internet Project - founded in 2003) is a low-latency network layer that runs on a distributed network of computers on a global network infrastructure.
 It is primarily built into applications such as email, Internet Relay Chat (IRC) and file sharing [[6]].
-This network layer provides a set of functions that runs on each computer and provides encrypted, one-way connections to and from other computers within the network.
-These functions are wrapped in a *"router"* that is installed during setup and configuration of the network.
+It works by automatically making each client in the network a node through which data and traffic is routed.
+The nodes that run support the network layer are responsible for providing encrypted, one-way connections to and from other computers within the network.

 ### How does it Work?
-I2P is primarily an enclosed network that runs within the Internet infrastructure (referred to as the clearnet in this paradigm).
-Unlike VPNs and the Tor network, which are built to communicate with the Internet anonymously, I2P works as a decentralized network that operates within the Internet, i.e. an Internet within the Internet.
-Interaction is done on a peer-to-peer (node-to-node) level and there is no centralized authority that handles the network or keeps track of the active peers.
-A node in the network can either be a server that hosts a darknet service, or a client who accesses the servers and services hosted by other nodes [[6]].
+I2P is an enclosed network that runs within the Internet infrastructure (referred to as the clearnet in this paradigm).
+Unlike VPNs and Tor, which are inherently "outproxy" networks designed to anonymous and privately communication with the Internet, I2P is designed as a peer to peer nework.
+This means it has very little to no communication with the internet.
+Identifying each node in I2P is hence not done with an IP address but a cryptographic identifier. ([[1]], [[2]]).
+A node in the I2P network can either be a server that hosts a darknet service, or a client who accesses the servers and services hosted by other nodes [[6]].
 Tor, on the other hand is a made up of a group of volunteer-operated servers that allows people to privately and securely access the internet.
 This means people can volunteer to run a relay node in the network and essentially donate bandwidth. [[13]].
-More on this below.
-In I2P each client/server is a relay node - depending on the bandwidth on their device as one of the parameters.
-Since I2P works within its own network, it is primarily made up of anonymous and hidden sites (called *eepsites*) that exist only within this network and are only accessible to people using I2P.
-These sites can easily be created using an **I2PTunnel** service that uses a standard web server.
+More on this.
+Compared to Tor, each client/server in I2P is automatically a relay node.
+Whether data is routed through a specific node is mainly bandwidth dependent.

-Another concept of note regarding I2P is that by design, it is not inherently an "outproxy" network, i.e. it is not intended for accessing the Internet.
-This is because the client to whom you send a message is the cryptographic identifier, not some IP address.
-The message must therefore be addressed to someone running I2P.
-Browsing the Internet is, however, possible through opening an outproxy that allows an anonymous Internet connection to be created ([[1]], [[2]]).
+**Eepsites** Since there is no *internet* in I2P, the network is made up of its own anonymous and hidden sites (called *eepsites*).
+These exist only within the network and are only accessible to people using I2P.
+Services such as **I2PTunnel**, that use a standard web server, can be used to create sites like these.

 ### Infrastructure
 #### Routing Infrastructure and Anonymity